rita-morozova/photosRepo-backend/README.md

 * Cloudinary - a cloud-based image and video management service, is utilized to handle hosting of user generated images
 * Figaro - to secure the configuration of API keys
 * Semantic UI for fast and clean UI

-### Main Features:
-* Users can see all photos
-* User authentication
-* Users can add photos to the repository (secure uploading)
-* Users can delete photos from the repository: users can not delete photos from another user (access control)

 ### Home Page